MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnAfterGetCurrRecord-Trigger.md

  If there is an error in the trigger code, then the page is closed.

 > [!IMPORTANT]
-> The OnAfterGetCurrRecord trigger can be called more than once when a page is opened.
+> For pages of the type Card, List, ListPlus, Document, or Worksheet, the OnAfterGetRecord trigger is called more than once if the page is opened in the edit mode and does not have any records to display.
+If the page is opened in the view mode or displays a record, the trigger is called only once.

 ## See Also
  [Triggers](Triggers.md)